opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ## Viewing installed plugins

-There are two ways to view installed plugins from a dashboard: from the Observability Dashboards application or the Dashboard application.
+There are two ways to view installed plugins from a dashboard: with Observability Dashboards application or with Dashboard.
 To view your installed plugins, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Observability** > **Dashboard**.
 Alternatively, select **Dashboard**.
 2. View the list of items and select your plugin.
 Plugins are categorized automatically as the Observability Dashboard data type, which you can filter to concentrate on just what you want to see.